 Designed for added comfort and discretion, this easy-to-use sound processor provides the same hearing experience as our behind-the-ear option and also features our innovative Nucleus technology.

-If your child can hear some sounds, but struggles to hear other sounds like whistles and birds chirping, Cochlear™ Hybrid™ Hearing* may be able to help by amplifying the low-frequency sounds your child can hear after surgery and provide access to the high-frequency sounds that are missing for a richer hearing experience.
+If your child can hear some sounds, but struggles to hear other sounds like whistles and birds chirping, Cochlear™ Hybrid™ Hearing* may be able to help by amplifying the natural low-frequency hearing your child may have after surgery and provide access to the high-frequency sounds they are missing for a richer hearing experience.

-Cochlear™ Hybrid™ Hearing* is a combination of two proven technologies.
-The first technology is acoustic amplification.
-An acoustic component can be attached to the end of the Nucleus 7 Sound Processor to amplify the low- frequency natural hearing your child may have after surgery.
-At the same time, our innovative Cochlear Implant technology provides access to the high-frequency sounds they are missing.
-Hybrid Hearing is compatible with our wide Nucleus Electrode portfolio.
+Cochlear™ Hybrid™ Hearing* is a combination of hearing aid and cochlear implant technologies, which use electro-acoustic input.
+It uses acoustic amplification of the natural low-frequency hearing your child may have after surgery, while taking advantage of cochlear implant technology to restore access to the sounds they are missing.
+Hybrid Hearing is compatible with our broad Nucleus Electrode portfolio.

 Ask your child's audiologist if Cochlear Hybrid Hearing may be a solution to help provide your child's best hearing experience.

 If your child is deaf in one ear, or has conductive or mixed hearing loss, a bone conduction implant may be a good solution.

 With a bone conduction system, your child has the unique advantage of hearing the difference first.
 A Hearing Implant Specialist can help him or her try (or demo) a sound processor so they can hear how it might sound before you make any decisions.